 Museum Studies MA, PGDip

-Develop the practical skills needed to operate a museum, whilst engaging with theories on the societal role of museums.
+Develop the practical skills essential to work in a museum, whilst engaging with theories and debates on the societal role of museums.

 Overview

-This Museum Studies master's covers a broad range of issues encountered in museum work.
+Our Museum Studies course covers a broad range of issues encountered in museum work.
 We'll provide you with the knowledge and skills you need to move into or enhance a career in museums.
-You'll gain a competitive edge by curating group exhibitions or organising and delivering complex education and learning events within high-profile public venues.
+You'll gain a competitive edge by curating group exhibitions or organising and delivering complex education and learning events within one of the North East’s flagship venues; the Great North Museum: Hancock

-Our course is well established internationally.
-We've been educating museum professionals since 1993.
-We encourage a hands-on approach, involving major input from museum professionals regionally, nationally and internationally.
-These professionals range from small, independent museums to those who curate national collections and internationally significant exhibitions.
+We've been educating museum professionals since 1993 and our course is well established internationally.
+We encourage a hands-on approach, involving major input from museum professionals working regionally, nationally and internationally.
+These professionals range from small, independent museums to those who curate national and international collections.

 Important information